Okay, I will write a complete article of at least 2000+ words about: "Gamification can be used to assess employee performance effectively."

 Enhanced Motivation and Goal Achievement

 Gamification taps into the intrinsic motivation of employees by providing them with a sense of accomplishment, recognition, and progress.
-As employees earn points, badges, and climb the leaderboard, they feel a sense of achievement that motivates them to continue striving for improvement.
+Now, as employees earn points, badges, and climb the leaderboard, they feel a sense of achievement that motivates them to continue striving for improvement.
 This can lead to increased goal achievement and a more productive workforce.

 Strategies for Implementing Gamification in Employee Performance Assessment